timhaj/m-h-p.js/README.md

 - You can use it in two ways:
   - Static: by just calling `md2HTML()`, the parser will select all div's with `md2HTML` class, and apply the parsing inside its text content.
   - Dynamic: by calling `div.innerHTML = md2HTMLParseElementText(div.textContent)`, the parser will parse the text inside the div text contents you passed as a argument.
+- See `demo.html` for a example how the parser works.

 ## Supports the following markdown elements:
 - Headings